akka/alpakka/docs/src/main/paradox/jms.md

 *  Higher throughput is achieved by increasing the `sessionCount`.
 *  Messages will arrive out of order if `sessionCount` is larger than 1.
 *  Buffering is not supported in transaction mode.
 The `bufferSize` is ignored.
-*  The default `AcknowledgeMode` is `SessionTransacted` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsSourceSettings` when creating the stream.
+*  The default `AcknowledgeMode` is `SessionTransacted` but can be overridden to custom `AcknowledgeMode`s, even implementation-specific ones by setting the `AcknowledgeMode` in the `JmsConsumerSettings` when creating the stream.

 ### Browsing messages from a JMS provider